ManUnit/MaxxaBlockchain/README.md

 Ethereum fork by : Anan P.

-# download and run complied below for each OS system
+# download and run complied below for each OS system it was build-in genesis in files no need to init genesis again

 file : maxxad-linux-armv7	for Rasberri PI III Arm version 7